Calculus 1 - Full College Course

 • Graphing the derivative on new axes and analyzing the original function, g of x, in segments.

-• Deriving the derivative values for x values between zero and two, resulting in a negative one slope.
+• Deriving the derivative for x values between zero and two as negative one due to a straight line segment.

-• Examining the derivative for x values between two and three, where g of x is flat, leading to a derivative of zero.
+• Identifying the derivative as zero for x values between two and three where g of x is flat.

-• Analyzing the derivative for x values between three and five, with g of x being flat again, resulting in a derivative of zero.
+• Determining the derivative as zero again for x values between three and five where g of x is flat.

-• Exploring special points like x equals two, three, five, and zero, where the derivative may not exist due to differing limits.
+• Exploring the derivative's behavior at special points like two, three, five, and zero, where it does not exist due to differing limits.

 • Noting the domain differences between the original function g of x and its derivative, g prime.

-• Discussing various ways a derivative can fail to exist at an x value, including function discontinuity, corners, cusps, and vertical tangents.
+• Discussing various ways a derivative can fail to exist at an x value, including function discontinuity and corners.

 04:02:08

-• The limit rule about sums is used to rewrite the limit equation.
+• The limit rule about sums is used to rewrite the limit on the left side.

-• By canceling out f of a on the left side, the limit as x goes to a of f of x is obtained.
+• Cancelling out f of a on the left side results in the limit as x goes to a of f of x.

-• The proof establishes that if f is differentiable at x equals a, then f is continuous at x equals a.
+• The statement that if f is differentiable at x equals a, then f is continuous at x equals a is discussed.

-• Rules for calculating derivatives, such as the power rule and derivatives of sums, differences, and constant multiples, are introduced.
+• Rules for calculating derivatives, such as the power rule, derivatives of sums, differences, and constant multiples, are introduced.

-• The power rule simplifies finding derivatives by adjusting exponents and constants in functions like y equals x to the n.
+• The power rule simplifies finding derivatives by reducing the exponent by one.

 04:20:05